mklabs/tilt-react-views/README.md

-# views-react
+# tilt-views-react

-This module provides a `ViewsReact` class to extend or mixin, that exposes the necessary methods to compile and render React components from an HTTP response.
+This module provides a `ReactViews` class to extend or mixin, that exposes the necessary methods to compile and render React components from an HTTP response.

 Inspiration from